kanaabe/brendenclarke/src/pages/about/index.md

 title: About
 image: /assets/img_2277-3.png
 mainCopy: >-
-  Brenden Clarke is a published author, photographer, director and former kindergarten teacher currently living in NYC.
+  Brenden Clarke (b.1993) is a photographer and filmmaker currently living in NYC.
+He is the recipient of various photography and film awards and accolades for both his commercial and editorial work.
+He has published one book, Above The Midnight Half (2019).

-  Fav Food?
-Chicken Pot Pie

-  Fav Color?
-Purple

-  Fav Musician?
-Francis and the Lights

-  Fav Movie?
-Rounders or Oceans 12

-  Fav Place?
-Sokcho, South Korea

-  Fav Hobby?
-Poker

   FEATURED COMMERCIAL WORK: Nike, Leica, Gap Inc, Mont Blanc, Strava, Under